OctopusDeploy/docs/docs/projects/variables/certificate-variables.md

 echo "$thumbprint"
 ```

-It's possible to write the PEM representation of the certificate to a file for use directly with a web server e.g. Apache, or a reverse proxy like NGINX:
+It's possible to write the PEM representation of the certificate to a file for use directly with a web server e.g. Apache, or a reverse proxy like NGINX.
+In bash, the script looks like this:

 ```bash
 CERT=$(get_octopusvariable "MyCertificate.CertificatePem")
 echo "$CERT" > my_cert.crt
 ```

-If your certificate also contains any chain certificates (e.g. intermediate or certificate authority), they can also be written to a file that contains the primary certificate too:
+If your certificate also contains any chain certificates (e.g. intermediate or certificate authority), they can be written to a file that contains the primary certificate too.
+The following example shows how to do so in bash:

 ```bash
 CERT=$(get_octopusvariable "MyCertificate.CertificatePem")